-- Password matchmaking – A very handy feature from Dark Souls III which allows you to connect with your friends even if the levels of your characters are not within the standard summoning range.
+- Password matchmaking – This is a convenient feature from Dark Souls III, which allows you to connect with your friends even if the level of your characters is not within the standard summoning range.
 The higher-level character’s stats are scaled down appropriately.

-Those are the major changes, but the remastered game does introduce additional bug fixes, balancing, and various other minor improvements that make the game more stable and fluid than the original release was.
+These are the more significant changes.
+Yet, the remastered game introduces additional bug fixes, balancing, and other minor improvements that make the game more stable and fluid compared to the original release.

-Like most remasters, the Dark Souls Remastered is set to launch at $40 on all platforms.
+Like most remasters, Dark Souls Remastered is set to launch at $40 on all platforms.

-Now, the question that you, if you’re a Souls veteran, undoubtedly want to know is: are there discounts/free copies for those who already own the game?
+Now, the question that you – if you’re a Souls veteran – are undoubtedly asking yourself is: are there discounts/free copies for those who already own the game?

-Originally, Bandai Namco had stated that there would be no discounts, but they have recently changed their mind due to community backlash.
+Originally, Bandai Namco stated that there would be no discounts, but they recently changed their mind due to community backlash.
 Steam users who already own the original Prepare to Die Edition will receive a 50% discount.
-However, there are no discounts for those who own the PlayStation 3 or the Xbox 360 versions of the game.
+However, there are no discounts for those who have the PlayStation 3 or the Xbox 360 versions of the game.

 Dark Souls Remastered vs The Original – Which Should You Get?

-At the moment, Dark Souls – Prepare to Die Edition costs $20 on Steam, but you could probably find it a little cheaper at some third-party stores or marketplaces.
-The only reason why you might opt to buy it at this point is to be eligible for the Steam-only discount on the remastered version, although there would be little sense in getting a $20 game for a $20 discount unless you fancy yourself a collector and want to have the original version in your library before it’s taken off Steam and its price skyrockets.
+At the moment, the Dark Souls – Prepare to Die Edition costs $20 on Steam, but you could probably find a cheaper option at some third-party stores or marketplaces.
+The only reason you might want to buy it at this point would be to be eligible for the Steam-only discount on the remastered version.
+However, this wouldn’t make much sense, since you would get a $20 game for a $20 discount.
+Obviously, this reasoning does not apply if you are a collector and want to have the original version in your library before it’s taken off Steam and its price skyrockets.

-Apart from that, there are no merits to playing the original release instead of the remaster.
+Apart from that, there are no merits to playing the original release.
 The port is borderline unplayable without the help of DSfix, and the multiplayer scene is pretty much dead by now as well.

 The Final Word

 Looking at it from an objective standpoint, Dark Souls Remastered seems to be a rather competently put-together port.
-It fixes the original PC release’s glaring issues and will provide a reinvigorated multiplayer experience.
+It fixes the original PC release’s glaring issues and provides a reinvigorated multiplayer experience.

-Best of all, Bandai Namco had finally met the community’s demands and provided a 50% discount for those who already own the game, albeit only for Steam users, which is bound to win the favor of many veterans who are itching to revisit Lordran once more.
-On the other hand, those who own the original game on the PS3 or the Xbox 360 will have to pay full price for this privilege.
+Best of all, Bandai Namco has finally met the community’s demands and provided a 50% discount for those who already own the game.
+This is only applicable to Steam users, but it will surely win the favor of many veterans itching to revisit Lordran once more.
+On the other hand, those who own the original game on the PS3 or the Xbox 360 will have to pay the full price for this privilege.

 So, should you buy it?

-If you’re a veteran who owns the original game on Steam and is seeking to recapture the feeling of your first time playing the game, the 50% discount on the PC release makes this prospect all the more appealing.
-On the other hand, if you’ve only played the original on a console, we suggest waiting for a discount – unless you’re really eager to jump back into the multiplayer, that is.
+If you’re a veteran who owns the original game on Steam and is seeking to recapture the feeling of your first time playing, the 50% discount on the PC release makes this prospect all the more appealing.
+On the other hand, if you’ve only played the original on a console, we suggest waiting for a discount – unless you’re eager to jump back into the multiplayer.